 8. Creativity and Culture

-Cultural participation of young people (14-35 years old according to Romanian Youth Law) is coordinated by the Ministry of Family, Youth and Equal Opportunities since January 2022 and it was coordinated by the Ministry of Youth and Sports until December 2021 (when the Ministry was reorganised).
-At local level the main institutions organising youth cultural events and projects are the 15 Students Cultural Centres active in 14 university cities (two in Bucharest), funded and monitored by the Ministry of Youth and Sports (until December 2021) and by the Ministry of Family, Youth and Equal Opportunities (from January 2022), and the Student Cultural Centre in Suceava, funded and monitored by the Ministry of Education.
+Cultural participation of young people (14-35 years old according to Romanian Youth Law) is coordinated by the Ministry of Labour, Family, Youth and Social Solidarity since January 2025 and it was coordinated by the Ministry of Fmaily, Youth and Equal Opportunities between January 2022 and December 2024 and by the Ministry of Youth and Sports until December 2021.
+At local level the main institutions organising youth cultural events and projects are the 15 Students Cultural Centres active in 14 university cities (two in Bucharest), funded and monitored by the ministry with responsibilities in the field of youth, and the Student Cultural Centre in Suceava, funded and monitored by the Ministry of Education.

 The Ministry of Culture and the institutions under its coordination are also implementing activities for young people, but, in most cases, they are not systematic.